This counter started on Dec. 22, 2020

 Our adults have definitely been socialized with other dogs - dachshunds, that is, and the big guard dogs

 we keep - but we don't have cats, birds, ferrets, or other pet-type animals (or children).
-We do have deer, elk, goats and horses wandering near the dog-yards, and have a couple of pigs that keep the rattlesnakes at bay, so the doxies are used to seeing some other critters from a distance.
+We do have deer, elk, goats and horses wandering near the dog-yards, and had a couple of pigs that kept the rattlesnakes at bay, so the doxies are used to seeing some other critters from a distance.
 Dachshunds are natural and compulsive hunters, so if you have cats, any rodents, chickens or cage-birds, snakes, turtles, or other little things like that, you might take that into consideration when adopting an adult that sees any other species than itself - and within its reach - as being "fair game."
 If you want a dachshund that will get along with "prey" animals, please adopt a very young dog and bring it up with the other critter(s)!

 After the vet visit, boys can go straight home, but we bring the girls back to the kennel for one full week to make sure they get all of their antibiotics and are well on the road to recuperation from the surgery.
 It goes a lot better with them if they are still in their familiar home, instead of regaining consciousness in pain, on the way to a strange place with people they don't know.
 We also keep them on bed-rest, carefully crated so they can't run and jump until they're healed sufficiently, and keep an eye on the incision to make sure it doesn't get infected.
 We do our best to only send home healthy dogs, which our customers have always appreciated.